Adam262/cool-counter/README.md

 ### Need to reuse local Docker daemon minikube
 * Do not attempt to pull images from Docker registry.
 Well you can if you set secrets
 * Thank you [savior](https://stackoverflow.com/questions/42564058/how-to-use-local-docker-images-with-minikube).
 Need to:
-- Set the Docker environment variables on your Minikube via `eval $(minikube docker-env)`
+* Set the Docker environment variables on your Minikube via `eval $(minikube docker-env)`
-- rebuild image with a tag, eg `docker build -t cool-tag .`
+* rebuild image with a tag, eg `docker build -t cool-tag .`
-- in Deployment or Pod spec, set `imagePullPolicy: Never`
+* in Deployment or Pod spec, set `imagePullPolicy: Never`
-- reference image via its tag (not via registry)
+* reference image via its tag (not via registry)

 **web-deployment.yaml**
 ```
    spec:
       containers:
-      - name: sinatra-app
+      - name: cool-counter
-        image: sinatra-app
+        image: cool-counter
         imagePullPolicy: Never
         ports:
         - containerPort: 4567
 ```

 ### How to get external IP to access?
-#### minikube service command or
+#### minikube service command
 Gets the kubernetes URL(s) for the specified service in your local cluster
 ```
 # open a browser to the service's external URL